NEO1842/All-Tasks/CONTRIBUTING.md

 # Contributing

-This repository is designed for issue-based task creation.
+This repository represents the plans and activities of NEO1842.

-## Allowed
+## You can
-- Creating issues for tasks, ideas, or improvements
+- Suggest ideas or improvements
-- Suggesting better issue structure
+- Give feedback on plans

-## Not Allowed
+## Please do not
-- Adding unrelated files or content
+- Add unrelated content
-- Using the repository as a storage space
+- Modify the structure unnecessarily

 ## How to contribute
-1. Create an issue
+1. Open an issue
-2. Keep it simple and clear
+2. Share your idea or suggestion
-3. Let Projects handle management
+3. Keep it simple and clear